AmpersandTarski/TheToolsWeUse/git/releasing-ampersand-and-workflow-details.md

     Press the green button to create the pull request.

 5. Wait in [Travis](https://travis-ci.org/AmpersandTarski/Ampersand) for all tests to complete, and then pull the pull-request into the [master](https://github.com/AmpersandTarski/Ampersand/)[3](releasing-ampersand-and-workflow-details.md#myfootnote3).
 6. Now that the master branch contains the new functionality, it will take some time for Appveyor to build the windows executable.
-This is a good time to prepare the releasenotes of the development branch for the new development cycle: Add a new title for unreleased changes to the releasenotes.
 7. Wait until [appveyor is ready crafting the release](https://ci.appveyor.com/project/hanjoosten/ampersand).
 This should take about 15 minutes.
 8. Modify the title of the [newly created release](https://github.com/AmpersandTarski/Ampersand/releases/latest).